datkk06/OpenStack-Tutorial/Content/ceilometer.md

     +--------------------------------------+------+------------+-------------+------+----------------------------+

 ##### Statistics
-A statistic is set of samples aggregates over a given time window.
+A statistic is set of samples aggregates over a given time window called period.
 Ceilometer currently employs 5 different aggregation functions:

 1. **count**: the number of samples in each period
 2. **max**: the maximum of the sample volumes in each period